caltechlibrary/dataset/docs/dataset/commands.md

 + [extract](extract.html) - will return a unique list of unique values based on the associated dot path described in the JSON docs
     + [dotpath](dotpath.html) - reach into an object to return a value(s)

+NOTE: The options create, update can read JSON documents piped from standard in if you use the '-i -' or '-include -' option.
+Likewise keys can be read from standard input with the '-i -' or '-include -' options for read, list, keys and count.